Life insurance has long served as a crucial financial safety net for families and households…

 A Term Life insurance policy will issue your beneficiaries a payout in the event of your death.
 It covers you for a specific, pre-determined period of time – usually between ten and twenty years, depending on the details of your policy.
 After the initial term of the policy has expired, you then may have the option to renew, though the rate may increase due to age or new medical conditions that may have arisen throughout the course of your previous policy period.
 Additionally, depending on your carrier, you may even have the option to convert your policy into a form of permanent life insurance.

-To speak with one of our licensed Benefits Counselors about what AD&D or Term Life Insurance options may be available to you, please visit https://floridabar.memberbenefits.com/ to request more information.
+To speak with one of our licensed benefits counselors about what AD&D or term life insurance options may be available to you, please visit contact us today to request more information.